Zaremba Density Phase Transition: A={1,2,3} May Suffice

 # CPU version (slow)

-gcc -O3 -o zaremba_density scripts/experiments/zaremba-conjecture-verification/zaremba_density.c -lm
+gcc -O3 -o zaremba_density scripts/experiments/zaremba-density/zaremba_density.c -lm

 ./zaremba_density 1000000 1,2,3